EdApp by SafetyCulture

 1. Understand your target customer’s psychographics

-When creating your visual merchandising plan, the first step you have to take is to understand your target market.
-Every retail store already knows its target market’s demographics such as age, income, and gender.
 But what about your customer’s psychographics?
 Do you know why and how you’re able to attract them to buy from you?
 An excellent start is by going over your point of sale system’s customer data (particularly a customer’s order history).

-Visual Merchandising Requirements - Customer Psychographics
+Visual Merchandising Requirements - Understand your target customer’s psychographics

 Answering these questions will help you understand how your customer’s mind works and how to use that information to create more revenue.
-If you want to learn more about your market’s psychographic, SC Training (formerly EdApp) has a wonderful course on understanding customer motivations, knowing your market, and critical thinking.
-These courses are structured in a microlearning format to highlight important information and keep your learners engaged.
+If you want to learn more about your market’s psychographics, SC Training (formerly EdApp) has a wonderful course on understanding customer motivations, knowing your market, and critical thinking.

 2. Competitor analysis